 Music Therapy Explained

-We have created a short video along with some simple comparisons below to help explain what music therapy is, where it is beneficial, and who it is used with.
+Below is a short video along with some simple comparisons to best explain what music therapy is, where it is used, and who it benefits.

 Vibe Music Therapy